g-s-k-zoro/ForkTreeVisualizer/README.md

 //-----------------Custom Code Ends---------------------------------------------

-3. Run forkVisualizer.cpp : - g++ forkVisualizer.cpp and the fork() Tree will be saved as ForkTree.png in the same directory.
+3. Run forkVisualizer.cpp : - execute /*make*/ command, followed by ./visualize.
+Tree will be generated and saved as ForkTree.png in the same directory.

 *Note : The tree generated is dependent on the order in which the processes are executed.
 Structure of trees for different orders is uniform, but the process order may vary.